scoutapp/scout-mcp-local/README.md

 - "Get any recent n+1 insights for app `Bar`.
 Pull the specific trace by id and help me optimize it based on the backtrace data."

+### Token Usage

+We are currently more interested in expanding available information than strictly controlling response size from our MCP tools.
+If your AI Assistant has a configurable token limit (e.g. Claude Code `export MAX_MCP_OUTPUT_TOKENS=50000`), we recommend setting it generously high, e.g. 50,000 tokens.

 ## Local Development